shangguanwang/100-days-of-code/round2-log.md

 **Today's Progress**:
 - Create register page functionality for the store project
 - Conquer my first merge conflict!
 Felt like walking a slim ice for the first time.

+## Day 78: Sep 24, 2023
+**Today's Progress**:
+- Add custom CSS class and create Header and Navbar for the store project
+- Weekly demo and retrospectives for the shopping list app

+## Day 79: Sep 25, 2023
+**Today's Progress**:
+- create Toggle theme, Landing page and About page for the store project